 g.
 Reevaluation Schedule.
-Per 42 CFR §441.303(c)(4), reevaluations of the level of care required by a participant are conducted no less frequently than annually according to the following schedule (select one): O Every three months
+Per 42 CFR §441.303(c)(4), reevaluations of the level of care required by a participant are conducted no less frequently than annually according to the following schedule (select one):

-Licij ce mone 1

-\bigcirc Even ~: months

-\vee rverv SIX months
+Every three months

+Every six months

+Every twelve months

+Other schedule

+reevaluations (select one):

-• Every twelve months Other schedule Specify the other schedule: alifications of Individuals Who Perform Reevaluations.
-Specify the qualifications of individuals who perform reevaluations elect one): • The qualifications of individuals who perform reevaluations are the same as individuals who perform initial evaluations. С The qualifications are different.
-Specify the qualifications: ocedures to Ensure Timely Reevaluations.
-Per 42 CFR §441.303(c)(4), specify the procedures that the State employs to ensure ely reevaluations of level of care (specify): ICF ree of c the j.
-Ma retr accordance with the AE Operating Agreement, the AE is responsible to complete the reevaluation of need for an ICF/ID or G/ORC level of care within 365 days of the participant's initial evaluation and subsequent anniversary dates of reevaluations.
-The valuation shall be completed by a QDDP and shall be based on the participant's continuing need for an ICF/ID or ICF/ORC level care, his/her progress toward meeting plan outcomes, the content of the service plan, continued need for supports provided through waiver and consideration of alternate methods of care.
-Intended of Evaluation/Reevaluation Records.
-Per 42 CFR §441.303(c)(3), the State assures that written and/or electronically rievable documentation of all evaluations and reevaluations are maintained for a minimum period of 3 years as required in 45 CFR g.42.
-Specify the location(s) where records of evaluations and reevaluations of level of care are maintained: Red cords are maintained at the AE office where the participant is registered, as per the AE Operating Agreement.
-Append ix B: Evaluation/Reevaluation of Level of Care Quality Improvement: Level of Care ct component of the States quality improvement strategy, provide information in the following fields to detail the States methods fo and remediation. a.
-Me thods for Discovery: Level of Care Assurance/Sub-assurances eva e state demonstrates that it implements the processes and instrument(s) specified in its approved waiver for luating/reevaluating an applicant's/waiver participant's level of care consistent with level of care provided in a hospital, NF or F/IID.
+Specify the other schedule:

+h.
+Qual ifications of Individuals Who Perform Reevaluations.
+Specify the qualifications of individuals who perform

+The qualifications of individuals who perform reevaluations are the same as individuals who perform initial evaluations.

+The qualifications are different.

+Specify the qualifications:

+i.
+Procedures to Ensure Timely Reevaluations.
+Per 42 CFR §441.303(c)(4), specify the procedures that the state employs to ensure timely reevaluations of level of care (specify):

+In accordance with the AE Operating Agreement, the AE is responsible to complete the reevaluation of need for an ICF/ID or ICF/ORC level of care within 365 days of the participant's initial evaluation and subsequent anniversary dates of reevaluations.
+The reevaluation shall be completed by a QDDP and shall be based on the participant's continuing need for an ICF/ID or ICF/ORC level of care, his/her progress toward meeting plan outcomes, the content of the service plan, continued need for supports provided through the waiver and consideration of alternate methods of care.

+j.
+Maintenance of Evaluation/Reevaluation Records.
+Per 42 CFR §441.303(c)(3), the state assures that written and/or electronically retrievable documentation of all evaluations and reevaluations are maintained for a minimum period of 3 years as required in 45 CFR §92.42.
+Specify the location(s) where records of evaluations and reevaluations of level of care are maintained:

+Records are maintained at the AE office where the participant is registered, as per the AE Operating Agreement.

+Appendix B: Evaluation/Reevaluation of Level of Care

+Quality Improvement: Level of Care

+As a distinct component of the States quality improvement strategy, provide information in the following fields to detail the States methods for discovery and remediation.

 a.
+Methods for Discovery: Level of Care Assurance/Sub-assurances a.
 Sub-assurance: An evaluation for LOC is provided to all applicants for whom there is reasonable indication that services may be needed in the future.